rudolfcms/rudolf/README.md

 # Rudolf #

 ## What is `Rudolf`? ##
-Rudolf is simple CMS system written in PHP.
+Rudolf is simple CMS written in PHP.
 That's all.